 In addition, collision avoidance to date has relied on the assumption that we can accurately predict the position of objects long in advance.
 This assumption is not valid when the objects actively maneuver.
-The only way to address this is by owner-operators actively sharing planned maneuvers in advance, and in realtime for autonomous systems.
+The most effective way to address this is by owner-operators actively sharing planned maneuvers in advance, and in realtime for autonomous systems.

 Note that the effective use of onboard owner-operator plans and information implies not only that operators actively share such information but also that space traffic management systems actively make use of the data.
 The community should develop standards and processes for sharing maneuver plans, improving SSA accuracy, collecting, and making use of the information.
+These standards should also include sharing other information, such as hard-body radii or antenna and appendage orientation, which can reduce the need to make overly conservative assumptions.